CULINARY DEFINITIONS EVERY ASPIRING CHEF SHOULD KNOW

 A high-starch, short-grain rice traditionally used in the preparation of risotto.

-Ingredients, such as herbs, spices, vegetables, citrus fruits, wines, and vinegars, used to enhance the flavor and fragrance of food.
+Ingredients, such as herbs, spices, vegetables, citrus fruits, wines, and vinegar, used to enhance the flavor and fragrance of food.

 A loaf of bread shaped into a long cylinder.